btmarouane/bizbox/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
 name: Feature Request
-about: Suggest an idea for Saltbox
+about: Suggest an idea for Bizbox
 labels: Feature Request
 ---
 ---